Yup-io/yup_docs/docs/protocol.md

 ## Value Proposition

 We propose Yup as a second-layer protocol that facilitates the measurement, capture, and exchange of social capital in an anonymous yet transparent opinion-based economy.
 It identifies content and distributes rewards according to the value (influence) of the opinions associated with that content.
-In this case, we define _content_ as any specific data online that user(s) deem worth judging, including but not limited to texts, images, videos, locations, accounts, and links.
-The influence metric is a function of engagement, ownership over time, and reputation (see _Influence_).
+In this case, we define content as any specific data online that user(s) deem worth judging, including but not limited to texts, images, videos, locations, accounts, and links.
+The influence metric is a function of engagement, ownership over time, and reputation (see [influence](https://docs.yup.io/#/protocol?id=influence)).
 The decision-making and scaling of this platform will be determined by the community it serves.

 The Yup protocol provides: